clio-janelia/clio_ingest/README.md

 limitations mentioned above.
 But it should be pretty straightforward to convert this to sub-dags if improvements are made in future versions of Airflow.

-The majority of compute is not run on the Airflow clusteer but rather using the serverless Cloud Run platform.
-This seeems to combine several ideal features: 1) it can run in a generic docker container separating logic from python code in the DAG, 2) it auto-scales from to 1000 compute nodes, and 3) it is serverless, requiring no provisioning.
+The majority of compute is not run on the Airflow cluster but rather using the serverless Cloud Run platform.
+This seeems to combine several ideal features: 1) it can run in a generic docker container separating logic from python code in the DAG, 2) it auto-scales from 0 to 1000 compute nodes, and 3) it is serverless, requiring no provisioning.
 Cloud run functions are used in alignment and in pyramid writing.
-A separate worker pool is created for operators that call these http-based endpoints, since several hundred can potentially be executed in parallel even on a lightly-provisioned machine.
+A separate worker connection pool is created for operators that call these http-based endpoints, since several hundred can potentially be executed in parallel even on a lightly-provisioned machine.

 ### Description of workflow components